MdHRShohel/Zero-Photography_Client-Site/README.md

 # Project Name: Zero Photography

-This project was about My services where i can offer many services to the people.
-User can review on my services and also he can see all his reviews.
+This project was about the Photography services where A client can offer many services to the people.
+User can review on clients services and also he can see all his reviews.
 ## Live Website Link: https://zero-photography.web.app/

-*
 ## Languages

 A list of Languages used within the project: